napari/docs/docs/plugins/virtual_environment_docs/article-4-developer-tools.md

 `     uses: tlambert03/napari-plugin-action@main`
 `     with: package_name:  <your-package-name>`

-The next article in this series is
+The next article in this series is the [Survey](./article-6-survey.md) article.